destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react/basics.md

 ### 📝 Katas

 - Create tests for a few components using the user perspective
+- Setup Jest Preview and debug the test
 - Create test for code making backend requests
   - delay the mocked responses for 1,5s
 - Create test for code dependent on the passing of time